 4. Double down on wellness initiatives

-Many district leaders and teachers are no stranger to common wellness-oriented sessions, tools, and perks: think Casual Fridays or complimentary massages.
-Although providing these options is a great starting point and a definite positive for teachers, holistically preventing teacher burnout requires administrators to position continuous mental health support as an integral element of teachers’ daily lives, including in their benefit packages and schoolwide policies.
+Many district leaders and teachers are familiar with common wellness-oriented sessions, tools, and perks: think Casual Fridays or complimentary massages.
+Although providing these options is a great starting point and a definite positive, holistically preventing teacher burnout requires administrators to position continuous mental health support as an integral element of teachers’ daily lives, including in their benefits packages and schoolwide policies.

 According to KFVS12 reporting on new school-related legislation in Illinois, the state would mandate that school districts allow full-time employees to use sick days for mental or behavioral health reasons.
 Some school districts have taken mental health-related benefits into their own hands; Illinois’ Quincy Public Schools allows teachers to schedule a handful of free counseling sessions through its dedicated insurance plans, for instance.

 The appetite for this kind of support might also be expanding.
 An article for Education Week by clinical psychologist Megan McCormick urges schools to directly sponsor therapy sessions for educators.
 A KQED article on mental health support for teachers also covers a district that took this one step further by hiring two dedicated counselors to support its instructors.
 Providing support for teacher well-being will look slightly different for every district, but the end result should be the same: robust, readily available mental health support offered throughout the school year.